-Ditching the home button from your navigation menu not only creates a better experience for your users by simplifying their choices, it also limits the number of items in your navigation menu.
-This allows search engines to better read your site which should help with your overall search rankings.
+Ditching the home button from your navigation menu not only creates a better experience for your users by simplifying their choices, it also limits the number of items in your menu.
+This choice is important since it allows search engines to better read your site, which should help with your overall search rankings.

 It’s what all the big guys are doing

-Hey, hey—we aren’t copy cats by any means, but a lot of the bigger corporations are using clickable logos instead of a home button on their navigation menu as well.
-So it’s pretty safe to say that this practice is more than just a trend, as some would argue.
+Hey, hey—we aren’t copy cats by any means, but a lot of the bigger corporations are using clickable logos instead of a home button link on their navigation menu as well.
+So it’s pretty safe to say that this practice is more than just a trend, it’s something most people are familiar with.

 Take a look at Starbucks’, Target’s, and Apple’s websites—all of their sites have clickable logos instead of a home button in the navigation menu.
 And because of this, their navigation menu is clean and better organized.
 Plus, their clickable logos reinforce their brand when users click them to go back to the site’s homepage.